maxenglander/www/_posts/2013-02-18-constraining-strings-in-jersey-requests.md

     }
 {% endhighlight %}

-This isn't supported by Jersey, or any other JSR 311 implementor, as far as I know.
+Unfortunately, this isn't supported by Jersey, or any other JSR 311 implementor, as far as I know.

 ## Method 1: A straight-forward way

-A straight-forward way is to simply check the value of `status`, and raise a `WebApplicationException` if it is not within the allowable set of values:
+A straight-forward way is to simply check the value of `status` against each allowable value, and raise a `WebApplicationException` if it is not within any of the allowable set of values:

 {% highlight java %}
+    @Path("/accounts")
-    public class Account {
+    public class AccountsResource {
       public static final String STATUS_ACTIVE = "active";
       public static final String STATUS_BANNED = "banned";
       public static final String STATUS_DISABLED = "disabled";
-    }

-    @Path("/accounts")
-    public class AccountsResource {
       @PUT
       @Path("/{id}")
       @Consumes(MediaType.APPLICATION_FORM_URLENCODED)